asteris-llc/converge/docs/content/dependencies.md

 ## Cross-Node References

 Resources may reference one another as long as the references do not introduce circular dependencies.
-When creating a reference from one node to another, we can use the `lookup` command to reference fields of another entry's module.
-The available fields will vary depending on the module and should be documented along with each module.
-The example below illustrates using `lookup` to access fields from a `docker.image` node from within `docker.container`:
+The `lookup` command gives us the ability to reference fields from another resource.
+Take a look at the [resource reference]({{ <ref "resources.md"> }}), where each resource provides details on its fields available for `lookup`.
+The example below uses `lookup` to access the `docker.image` name and tag fields for use within `docker.container`:

 ```hcl
 docker.image "nginx" {